-How to Build and Structure a Node.js MVC Application
+How to Build and Structure a Node.js MVC Application — SitePoint

 lib/controllers directory and add the following content:

-const Slugify = require('slug');
+const Slugify = require("slug");

-const Path = require('path');
+const Path = require("path");

 module.exports = {

-// Here we are going to include our functions that will handle each request in the routes.js file.
+// Here we’re going to include our functions that will handle the remaining requests in the routes.js file.

 };

-To add a note to our database, we are going to write a
+To add a note to our database, we’re going to write a

-create function that is going to wrap the
+create function that’s going to wrap the

 create method on our model using the data contained in the payload object.

-Add the following inside the object that we are exporting:
+Add the following inside the object that we’re exporting:

 date: new Date(),